Movatterモバイル変換

 ly

-), and theorbital period assuming an circular orbit would be around 200 million years, comparable to the Sun's orbital period around the Milky Way (galactic year).
+), and theorbital period assuming a circular orbit would be around 200 million years, comparable to the Sun's orbital period around the Milky Way (galactic year).
 It is estimated to have a mass of roughly60 MJ (0.06 M),[note 1] aneffective temperature of1,600 K and aspectral type L9 or T0, making it aL dwarf orT dwarf.
-In the future it will either be stripped away by stellar encounters because it is so weakly bound to the system, or it was once closer and got ejected by dynamical interactions.
-The extreme distance makes it uncertain to conclude whether it is gravitationally bound to Regulus.[37]
+It may be once closer and got ejected by dynamical interactions, and may be stripped away by future stellar encounters because it is so weakly bound to the system.
+The extreme distance makes it uncertain to conclude whether it is gravitationally bound to Regulus.[38]

 Regulus system